tramhao/termusic/README.md

 ### [v0.6.3]
 - Released on: Dec 19, 2021.
 - New: color theme support.
 Shift+C to open color editor.
 You can change the whole theme, or edit the specific color.
 The themes are from alacritty-themes, and are localed in `~/.config/termusic/themes/` folder.
+If you open color editor, and found no themes, please copy them manually.

 ### [v0.6.2]